as3/as3-utils/Contribution Guidelines.md

 1. Remember to run the test suite before merging code into master.

+1. You can reformat the incoming code using the `res/flex-formatter.properties` file.
+(Optional)

 1. Big changes can/should first be merged into a separate integration branch at your discretion.